Hicks' bunt lifts Tigers to 3-2 win over Rays in 12

 TRAINER'S ROOM

-Rays: RHP Nathan Eovaldi (right elbow surgery) recently threw nearly 100 mph in a bullpen session, but the team is sticking to its plan to bring him back in a few weeks.
+Rays: RHP Nathan Eovaldi (right elbow surgery) recently threw nearly 100 mph, but the Rays are sticking to their plan to bring him back in a few weeks.
+"He's chomping at the bit and I would, too, if I threw 99 in a bullpen session," Cash said.

-Tigers: Slugger Miguel Cabrera missed his third straight game because of a left biceps spasm.
+Tigers: Slugger Miguel Cabrera missed his third straight game because of a left biceps spasm and there's no timetable for his return.

 UP NEXT